chenx/WordPress_Extension/README.md

   - If use custom menu as in "Misc Stuff" above, this is not a problem.
 - How to allow social media register?
   - [14] seems to provide some clue, but needs more investigation.
+- User profile
+  - Right now register only needs username, email and password.
+  - User can be asked to provide more profile details later.

 Summary